-Fashion Archives: A Look at the History of the Graphic Tee
+Fashion Archives: A Look into the History of the Graphic T-Shirt

 Lately, it seems that graphic tees are more popular than ever.
 While we still see band shirts and logos, there are so many more options.
 The types of t-shirt graphics we see trending on the runway are much more varied: feminist messages, silly slogans, images created by contemporary artists, etc.